EricMFischer/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I received my undergraduate degree at UCLA and am currently pursuing a MS in Computer Science with a specialization in Artificial Intelligence.
-More specifically, my focus is on generative modeling techniques in computer vision and natural language processing.
-My coursework at UCLA spans statistics, computer science, and electrical and computer engineering, and this Fall 2019 I am applying to PhD programs.
+My research interests lie within computer vision, natural language processing, and generative modeling.